-The average annual rainfall of area is about 700 to 1000 mm.
+The average annual rainfall of Magu district is about 930 mm.
 Under normal conditions the rainfall is distributed mainly during two periods, namely the short rains in October-December and the long rains from March to May.
 There is a dry spell from January to March and frequently these rains are of an erratic pattern.
 Farmers respond to this situation by staggered planting of crops over a period of many weeks.
 The rain tends to fall in localized storms rather than in a generalized downpour and so may be unevenly distributed in quite a small area.
-Water erosion tends to increase with the length of the dry season and the weaker vegetation cover
+Water erosion tends to increase with the length of the dry season and the weaker vegetation cover.